Glufosinate: Genetically modified crops

-Genetically modified crops resistant to glufosinate were created by genetically engineering the bar or pat genes from streptomyces into the relevant crop seeds.
-In 1995 the first glufosinate-resistant crop, canola, was brought to market, and it was followed by corn in 1997, cotton in 2004, and soybeans in 2011.
+Genetically modified crops resistant to glufosinate were created by genetically engineering the bar or pat genes from Streptomyces into the relevant crop seeds.
+In 1995, the first glufosinate-resistant crop, canola, was brought to market, and it was followed by corn in 1997, cotton in 2004, and soybeans in 2011.

 Mode of action

 Phosphinothricin is a glutamine synthetase inhibitor that binds to the glutamate site.
-Glufosinate-treated plants die due to a buildup of ammonia in the thylakoid lumen, leading to the uncoupling of photophosphorylation.
-The uncoupling of photophosphorylation causes the production of reactive oxygen species, lipid peroxidation, and membrane destruction.
+Glufosinate-treated plants die due to a buildup of ammonia in the thylakoid lumen, leading to the uncoupling of photophosphorylation, which causes the production of reactive oxygen species, lipid peroxidation, and membrane destruction.

 Elevated levels of ammonia are detectable within one hour after application of phosphinothricin.

 Toxicity

 Exposure to humans in foods

-As glufosinate is often used as a pre-harvest desiccant, it can be found in foods that humans ingest.
+As glufosinate is often used as a preharvest desiccant, it can be found in foods that humans ingest.
 Such foods include potatoes, peas, beans, corn, wheat, and barley.
-In addition, the chemical can be passed to humans through animals who are fed contaminated straw.
-Flour processed from wheat grain that contained traces of glufosinate was found to retain 10-100% of the chemicals' residues.
+In addition, the chemical can be passed to humans through animals that are fed contaminated straw.
+Flour processed from wheat grain that contained traces of glufosinate was found to retain 10-100% of the chemical's residues.

-The herbicide is also persistent; it has been found to be prevalent in spinach, radishes, wheat and carrots that were planted 120 days after the treatment of the herbicide.
-Its persistent nature can also be observed by its half-life which varies from 3 to 70 days depending on the soil type and organic matter content.
+The herbicide is also persistent; it has been found to be prevalent in spinach, radishes, wheat, and carrots that were planted 120 days after the treatment of the herbicide.
+Its persistent nature can also be observed by its half-life, which varies from 3 to 70 days depending on the soil type and organic matter content.
 Residues can remain in frozen food for up to two years and the chemical is not easily destroyed by cooking the food item in boiling water.
-The EPA classifies the chemical as 'persistent' and 'mobile' based on its lack of degradation and ease of transport through soil.
+The EPA classifies the chemical as persistent and mobile based on its lack of degradation and ease of transport through soil.